Inbibo/adonisfx_docs/docs/maya/simshape.md

 | **Keep Orientation**     | Boolean | True | ✓ | Flag to preserve the initial orientation of the vertices relative to the collider when handling collisions.
 If disabled, the mesh will suffer no changes if the orientation of the collider varies. |
 | **Max Sliding Distance** | Float   | 0.0  | ✗ | Maximum distance (in world units) the simulated vertex is allowed to slide relative to the collider.
 If the value provided is considered too high for a given collider mesh, a warning will be displayed to the user.
 Has a range of \[0.0, 10.0\].
 Upper limit is soft, higher values can be used. |

+> [!NOTE]
+> - v1.1.2 introduced changes to the projection of the Slide Collision Constraint which might alter the final look of the collisions in previous scenes whenever there are intersections during simulation of the simulated mesh with the collider.

 #### Attraction Settings
 | Name | Type | Default | Animatable | Description |
 | :--- | :--- | :------ | :--------- | :---------- |